neondatabase/website/content/guides/fastapi-async.md

 ```bash
 DATABASE_URL=postgres://user:password@your-neon-hostname.neon.tech/neondb?sslmode=require
 ```
-Make sure to replace the placeholders (user, password, your-neon-hostname, etc.) with your actual Neon database credentials which are availble in the console.
+Make sure to replace the placeholders (user, password, your-neon-hostname, etc.) with your actual Neon database credentials which are available in the console.

 In your project, the `database.py` file manages the connection to `PostgreSQL` using `asyncpg` and its connection pool, which is a mechanism for managing and reusing database connections efficiently.
 With this, you can use asynchronous queries, allowing the application to handle multiple requests concurrently.